alpitg/.NetCoreSpa/README.md

 *Tested in production with .net core sdk 2.2 & Angular 7

-Note: We need to make changes in the following files
+Note: To achieve the goal we need to make changes in the following files
   1. Startup.cs
   2. package.json
   3. main.ts